 Polymer clay surface effects include everything to do with manipulating the surface of your clay.
 Tutorials will cover everything from silk screening to Swellegant, antiquing to Pebeo paints.

 I'll show a broad range of fun techniques that involve lots of experimenting and messing around with mixed media.
 The techniques are constantly evolving as new products find their way into our polymer clay supplies.
 So much to do, so little time!

 Be sure to check back often, as I will be adding my twist on many old favorites, as well as, some wonderful new polymer clay techniques that I have been messing around with.
 If you want to stay up to date you can Like my Facebook page.
 All of my new tutorials are posted there.

 In the meantime, make yourself a nice cup of coffee, and get claying...

-This is a fun and easy polymer clay tutorial where I'll be showing you how to make a pretty tribal polymer clay veneer using an alcohol ink tinted Skinner Blend.
+This is a fun and easy polymer clay surface effect tutorial where I'll be showing you how to make a pretty tribal polymer clay veneer using an alcohol ink tinted Skinner Blend.

 You can vary the design in endless ways by using different stamps and colors to create a polymer clay sheet that can be used in many different projects and designs.

 In this polymer clay tutorial I'll be demonstrating the Lisa